 What followed was painfully predictable.
 Two senior engineers would give five-minute monologues about their pull requests.
 The junior designer would stay silent.
 Our PM would half-listen while clearly answering Slack messages.
 And I'd end the call 25 minutes later thinking why do we even do this?

-One morning — and I remember this clearly — my co-worker Carolina finally spoke up after weeks of silence.
+Then one morning, after weeks of silence, my co-worker Carolina spoke up.
+I remember it clearly.
 She said, "I don't know what I'm supposed to say in these meetings.
 I just wait for it to be over."
 It stung because she was right.
 I'd been holding a daily meeting that half the team dreaded, and I hadn't even noticed.

 That was my wake-up call.
 I spent the next six months completely rethinking how we started the day.
-I tried different formats, tracked what actually changed people's behavior, and — honestly — failed a lot before finding what worked.
+I tried different formats and tracked what actually moved people's behavior.
+I also failed a lot before anything stuck.

 This article is everything I learned.
 80+ questions, organized by what you're actually trying to accomplish.
-Not theory — stuff I've personally tested with real humans who had real opinions about how I was wasting their mornings.
+None of it is theory.
+I tested all of it on real people who had real opinions about how I was wasting their mornings.

 Business cat meme - asks any updates, entire team forgets how to speak